WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 PageRank that is less susceptible to link farms (though the algorithm itself is kept secret).

-Deriving trust scores in an open web of trust is similar to the problem of deriving web page rankings in an open internet, in many respects.
+In many respects, deriving trust scores in an open web of trust is similar to the problem of deriving web page rankings in an open internet.
 Both the web of trust and the internet can be represented as a directed graph, where edges represent votes from one node in favor of another.
 Indeed, the defunct website Advogato used a web of trust with designated